This blog was published on 06/22/2023. Last updated 04/07/2025.

-Having a rash in the groin area can be an uncomfortable and embarrassing experience, so understanding what might have caused it is important.
+Having a skin rash in the groin area can be an uncomfortable and embarrassing experience, so understanding the underlying cause is important.

 - Build-up of sweat after exercise